What Happened To The Fall Cankerworms During The Fall Of 2018 And Spring Of 2019?

 In the spring of 2019 for all practical purposes, there were no cankerworms in the Charlotte area.
 Why did they just seem to disappear?
 I believe that I know the reason.
 During the first week of January in 2018, I noticed that it was very cold.
 For seven days the temperature was below freezing at some time during the day.
 I commented at the time that I had never seen it that cold for that long an extended period.
 Later I checked the weather map for Charlotte and found the high and low temperatures for the first week of January 2018.

-I believe that what happened was that the wingless female cankerworms were on the verge of coming out ot the ground to climb the trees for laying the eggs.
-In the earlier days of the cankerworm issue, December was the month with the most numbers going up the tree.
+I believe that what happened was that the wingless female cankerworms were on the verge of coming out of the ground to climb the trees for laying their eggs.
+In the earlier days of the cankerworm issue, December was the month with the most female cankerworms climbing up the trees.

-The first week of January turned out to be the coldest temperatures recorded in Charlotte since ?????
+The first week of January in 2018 turned out to be the coldest continuous low temperatures recorded in Charlotte and Raleigh since 1887.

-There is an interesting link that goes into some great details about how this affected other parts of North Carolina... an alligator frozen in the ice during this same cold snap in Wilmington NC.
-Worth reading: https://www.weather.gov/ilm/Jan2018snow
+There is also an interesting link that goes into some great details about how this cold snap of early January of 2018 affected other parts of North Carolina ... as and example there was an alligator frozen in the ice during this 2018 cold snap in Wilmington NC.

 Jack McNeary, Retired Consulting Arborist